ebkarlson404/CreationKitAuditTool/README.md

 ## Importing existing ACHLIST files
 If you have a plugin that was created prior to using the Creation Kit Audit Tool, one can import the contents of one's old ACHLIST file into the plugin's audit log.
 Use the `Import` button in the `Audit Control` group at the bottom of the window.
-This will pop up a file-picker dialog that will allow
+This will pop up a file-picker dialog that will allow one to choose an existing ACHLIST file for importing.

 ## Customized Audit Filtering
 Not all files that are altered/created in the Starfield Installation tree should be distributed with one's plugin.
 The